SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### The Web SDK extension HOOK_SEARCH will be refactored

 The HOOK_SEARCH can be used by developers to extend the web integration of the search in a custom web application.
-As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), as of release 10.18, we will refactor the HOOK_SEARCH interface.
+As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), in a future version we will refactor the HOOK_SEARCH interface.
 If you use this interface in a custom-developed UI application, you must migrate to the new version.
 Details on how to use the new interface will be provided in the Web SDK documentation of the respective release.

 ##### Breaking change in the Map widget